mesosphere/dcos-docs-site/pages/1.10/installing/evaluation/mesosphere-supported-methods/gcp/index.md

 ```

 ## Verify you have a license key for Enterprise Edition
 DC/OS Enterprise Edition also requires a valid license key provided by Mesosphere that will be passed into the `main.tf` configuration file as `dcos_license_key_contents`.
-Use the following default superuser and password to log in:
+Use the default superuser and password to log in:

 Username: `bootstrapuser`<br>
 Password: `deleteme`